 The Compensation Committee is responsible for the oversight of all of the Company's compensation policies and practices including benefits and perquisites.
 Compensation is defined as base salary, all forms of variable pay and pay-for-performance, and stock options, restricted stock or any other plans directly or indirectly related to the Company's stock.
-Members of the Compensation Committee will be appointed from the Board of Directors annually at the first meeting of the Board following the annual meeting of stockholders.
-All of the members of the Compensation Committee will consist of independent directors.
-It is also envisioned that the composition of the Compensation Committee will reflect the requirements of Rule 16b-3 under the Securities Exchange Act as in effect from time to time.
+Members of the Compensation Committee are appointed from the Board of Directors annually at the first meeting of the Board following the annual meeting of stockholders.
+All of the members of the Compensation Committee are independent directors.